About Dartington Morris

 On display was a mixture of Cotswold Morris and Border Morris.

-Dartington Morris once again an annual Day of Morris Dancing in Totnes on Saturday 16 September 2022.
+Dartington Morris once again hosted an annual Day of Morris Dancing in Totnes on Saturday 16 September 2022.

 Eight local guest sides joined Dartington Morris and a mixture of Cotswold Morris and Border Morris were on display.